valevo/SABIO/frontend_notes.md

       outside of range (this could also be done by the backend); reason I say this is because normalisation turned out even more intricate than I expected
    => add median, but not now
-   => front-end shouldn't do normalisation -> toss out, let Werner know => front-end takes indicator scores literally -> shouldn't do anything to those
+   => front-end shouldn't do normalisation -> let Werner know if this is the case
+   => front-end takes indicator scores literally -> shouldn't do anything to those

 # Improvements